heijer/2018-11-29-Delft/index.md

   And run 'make workshop-check' *before* committing to make sure that changes are good.
 {% endcomment %}

-<h4> Python is one of the fastest growing open source programming languages.
-Currently, python is one of the most popular languages.
+<h4> Python is one of the fastest growing, and one of the most popular, open source programming languages.
 In contrast to python, unix shell has been around for a long time.
 With unix shell you can do complex thing with a few keystrokes.
-In addition to coding, reproducability of researches is becomming essential.
+In addition to coding, reproducability of research is becomming essential in science.
 Therefore, this course will not only introduce you to python and unix shell but also to version control with git and Github.</h4>

 <h2 id="general">General Information</h2>